racdurr/upwellingpredictions/README.md

 ###### Figure 6: Results of Random Forest on Non-Saptial dataset, showcasing for when both 1+ or 3+ days have passed.

 ### Neural Network:
-##### Only one neural network was able to work properly after several attempts to get neural network to work for each one.
-Of these four, only non-spatial and on the duration of one or more days of upwelling paramenets being met, showcases results (Fig. 8).
+##### Only one neural network was able to work properly after several attempts to get one to work for each dataset and parameter.
+Of these four, only non-spatial and one or more days of upwelling paramenets being met, showcases results (Fig. 8).
 This neural network, just like the others, still needs some work, as the FalsePositives are extremely high, but the TruePositives is valid as we do expect more non-upwelling events to be predicted than upwelling.
 Another interesting thing to note, is that between spatial and non-spatial dataset, the 3+ days accuracy is better in the spatial dataset, while 1+ days from the non-spatial dataset is better (Fig. 7 and Fig. 8).
-This brings into question if the neural network can determine that the spatial, 1 or more days of upwelling is overestimating.
+This brings into question if the neural network can determine that the spatial, 1 or more days of upwelling, is overestimating.

 ![Alt text](Figures/Figure7.png)
 ###### Figure 7: Results of Neural Network on Saptial dataset, showcasing for when both 1+ or 3+ days have passed.